 King Street Health Centre

 Please note that a Health Centre is now open in King Street, Wakefield, WF1 2SY.
-This service is open 8am to 8pm 7 days a week and provides GP services.
-You do not have to be a registered patient to use the services and can just turn up to see a GP or nurse without an appointment.
+This service is open 8am to 8pm 7 days a week and provides nurse-led General Practice services.
+You do not have to be a registered patient to use the services and can just turn up to see a nurse without an appointment.

 NHS Direct is a one stop shop for any medical advice.
 Log on to the website at www.nhsdirect.nhs.uk